-By Talo Thomson
+By Talo Szem

 The “data textile” wars continue!
 In our first blog in this series, we define the terms data fabric and data mesh.
 The second blog took a deeper dive into data fabric, examining its key pillars and the role of the data catalog in each.
 In this blog, we’ll do the same with data mesh, unpacking the four key pillars, with a few notes on the role of the data catalog.

 While data fabric takes a product-and-tech-centric approach, data mesh takes a completely different perspective.
 Data mesh inverts the common model of having a centralized team (such as a data engineering team), who manage and transform data for wider consumption.
 In contrast to this common, centralized approach, a data mesh architecture calls for responsibilities to be distributed to the people closest to the data.
-Zhamak Dehghani of Thoughtworks defined data mesh in 2019, tying it to domain-driven design and calling upon data users to “embrace the reality of ever present, ubiquitous and distributed nature of data.”
+Zhamak Dehghani of Thoughtworks defined data mesh in 2019, tying it to domain-driven design and calling upon data users to “embrace the reality of ever-present, ubiquitous, and distributed nature of data.”

 Indeed, decentralization is at the core of domain-driven design (DDD), which divides a large domain into different zones, to be managed by the stakeholders who know those zones best.
 (This is a software-design approach favored by software leaders, and it’s quickly gaining traction for data leaders of all kinds.)
 In other words, under a data mesh framework, domain product owners are responsible for delivering data as a product.